10 Interesting Facts about The Macabre Masterpiece

 10. Rage of Hades wasn’t originally a Horror Poem

-If you read “Rage of Hades” you immediately think wow this is gruesome and brutally honest horror from the lips of the Lord of the Underworld.
+If you read “Rage of Hades,” you immediately think wow, this is gruesome and brutally honest horror from the lips of the Lord of the Underworld.
 Truth be told, it was never a horror poem.
-In fact it was a poem I wrote apparently when I was in a bit of rage myself and quite steamed.
-As I was going over poems I came across this and decided to add it in because if it’s sheer talk of brutality.
-I then gave it a title and the Rage of Hades as born.
+It was a poem I wrote, apparently, when I was in a bit of rage myself and quite steamed.
+As I was going over poems, I came across this and decided to add it in because it’s sheer talk of brutality.
+I then gave it a title, and the Rage of Hades was born.

 9. “Vampires” was nominated for the 2005 Poem of the Year

 This is something I don’t normally ever mention.
-While I was in high school was when I started writing poetry.
-During that time I wrote the poem called “Vampires”.
-I cam across a poetry contest in a magazine to which I submitted the poem.
-While it was nominated it didn’t win but they made me feel like a winner as I have a plague of the poem hanging up on my wall in my living room.
+While I was in high school, I started writing poetry.
+During that time, I wrote the poem called “Vampires”.
+I came across a poetry contest in a magazine to which I submitted the poem.
+While it was nominated, it didn’t win, but they made me feel like a winner, as I have a plaque of the poem.

 8. The title of the book came to me while sitting at my kitchen table